Updated 2018/2019 Edition

-Whether your interior design business is just starting out or has more firmly planted roots, there’s likely room to grow.
+Whether your interior design business is just starting out or you have an established interior design firm, there’s likely room to grow.

 Is it hiring more staff so you can take on more projects?
 Perhaps it's diversifying your project scope.
 Maybe it's creating a more focused interior design brand.